sar1248/website/README.md

 ## Ember Website Fork

-Forked in order to tag the 1.0.0-pre2 API docs.
+A fork with the v1.0.0-pre.2 API docs tagged.

+To access:
+git checkout v1.0.0-pre.2

 ### Contributing